gautierdag/batche/README.md

 `batche` provides a Python decorator analogous to `lru_cache` but for functions that transform list objects.

+Where `lru_cache` caches the results of a function call for a given set of arguments naively - for instance treating the batch inputs (1, 2, 3) and (1, 3, 2) as entirely different.
+`batche` introduces `cache_batch_variable` to cache on a per-item basis for a given batch variable.

 It helps in reducing computation by caching the outputs of each previously processed input in the batch.
 The cache is maintained using a dictionary or an LRU (Least Recently Used) Cache, based on the maxsize parameter.
 If maxsize is not provided, the cache will be a simple dictionary.

 This is useful when you have a costly function that takes a batch of items as input and returns a list of predictions.
 If you call this function multiple times with overlapping batches, the results for the overlapping examples will be fetched from the cache, improving the performance.